nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 # General remarks

 To simplify writing the questions variables are used inside the questions.
-Variable allways start with X as the first Variable and then continue with Y,Z,U,V,W as the respective placeholder.
+Variable always start with X as the first Variable and then continue with Y,Z,U,V,W as the respective placeholder.
 Many of the questions allow for non-trivial permutations, for which reasons it might be best to also list these permutation blocks.